elf4j/elf4j-provider/README.md

 of the log processing, then over time, the main workflow should be blocked and bound ("back-pressured") by the log processing throughput limit.

-Some logging information has to be gathered by the main application thread, synchronously to the business workflow.
-For example, caller code detail information such as method name, line number, or file name are performance-wise expensive to retrieve, yet unavailable for a different/asynchronous thread to look up.
-The elf4j-engine gathers such minimally required information by synchronously generating a log event, before handing it off for asynchronous processing ( formatting log data and output to final destination).
-Nevertheless, it helps if the client application can do without performance-sensitive information in the first place; the default log pattern configuration does not include caller code detail and thread information.
+Some logging information has to be collected by the main application thread, synchronously to the business workflow.
+For example, caller detail information such as method name, line number, or file name are performance-wise expensive to retrieve, yet unavailable for a different/asynchronous thread to look up.
+The elf4j-engine uses the main caller thread to synchronously collect all required information into a log event, and then hands off the event to an asynchronous process for the rest of the work.
+It helps, however, if the client application can do without performance-sensitive information in the first place; the default log pattern configuration does not include such caller details.

 The ideal situation of asynchronous logging is for the main application to "fire and forget" the log events, and continue its main business flow without further blocking, in which case the log processing throughput has little impact